 Unilever CRM Case Study:

 Unilever’s CRM strategy focuses on elevating people’s well-being and helping them enjoy life to its fullest.
-This singular aim is the driving force behind their great customer experience initiatives, marketing campaigns, products, and positioning.
+This singular aim drives their excellent customer experience initiatives, marketing campaigns, products, and positioning.

 It’s about digitizing all the aspects of Unilever’s business to leverage the world of data and increase our digital capability in everything we do.